Radvendii/MAR1D/README.md

 ### Linux
 It should be enough to just run ./compile.sh from the main source directory if you have all the dependencies.
+If you would like to install it under a certain prefix, you can modify ./compile.sh to change `-DCMAKE_INSTALL_PREFIX=../install` to point to wherever you would like to install it
 ***NOTE:*** If you use nix(os), there's a nix package for MAR1D upcoming.
 If you don't use nixos, you should!

 ### Mac OS X